Chapter 5: Personnel05:07:02 Employee Affirmative Action

-- The appropriate administrator then informs the Director of Human Resources of the choice and the necessary paperwork is completed.
+- The appropriate administrator then informs the Assistant Director of Human Resources and Organizational Effectiveness of the choice and the necessary paperwork is completed.
 The hiring manager and Human Resources staff will work together to determine an equitable starting salary for the candidate based upon the candidate’s education and directly-related experience.

-- The Director of Human Resources is responsible for ensuring the accomplishment of the eligibility/identification certification, prior to completion of the hiring process, as required by the Immigration Reform and Control Act of 1986.
+- The Director of Human Resources, or designee, is responsible for ensuring the completion of the eligibility/identification certification, prior to completion of the hiring process, as required by the Immigration Reform and Control Act of 1986.

 - The offer letter/contract is electronically approved by the Director of Human Resources, Affirmative Action Officer, and President.
 It is then forwarded to the new employee for signature.

 - The hiring manager or search committee chair forwards all paperwork to the Office of Human Resources to be kept in the employee's personnel file.
 HR staff will distribute copies as appropriate.
-Upon hiring, all personnel information, including the application, is kept in the Office of Human Resources.
+Upon hiring, all personnel information, including the application, will be retained in the Office of Human Resources.

 - The staff in the Office of Human Resources will be responsible for ensuring that all unsuccessful candidates are notified and that all files of unsuccessful candidates are kept for future reference.
 The hiring manager, search committee, or designee will call or email the candidates who were interviewed but not selected to notify them that the position has been filled.

 - Once an offer of employment is accepted, all new faculty and staff employees shall report to the Office of Human Resources to complete the necessary employment documents.
 Within the first two weeks of employment, all new hires attend New Employee Orientation, which includes information on employee benefits and policies and procedures of the College.
 Employment processing for full-time employees includes: